vasyas/push-rpc/README.md

 - Based on HTTP, easy to integrate with existing infrastructure
 - Gradually upgradeable - WS is only used when you need subscriptions
 - Supports compressed HTTP requests.
 - Server runs on Node.JS, client runs in the Node.JS/Browser/ReactNative.
+For RN some extra setup is required ( document).
 Bun/Deno should also work, but not officially supported.